FALLFEST 2025

 Time to register!

 We always fill up quickly so don’t procrastinate and get left out!
-Registration closes as soon as we reach 100 registrants, no later than Sept.
-30th.
+Registration closes as soon as it fills up, no later than Oct.
+2.

-FALLFEST Mining education and BBQ potluck time is here!
-More educational than ever!
+FALLFEST Mining education and BBQ potluck time is here again at the LDMA Duisenberg property!
+Bigger and better than ever!
 Fun times with great folks!
 Take home some gold and great memories.
+Camping at Duisenberg Thursday through Saturday night is included in your registration.

-Four busy days of Mining, Prospecting and Learning: how to do it safely, responsibly and environmentally friendly.
-There will be a variety of prospecting and mining classes, including a hard rock drilling & blasting class!
+Four action packed days of Mining, Prospecting and Learning: how to do it safely, responsibly and environmentally friendly.
+There will be a variety of prospecting and mining classes, including a hard rock & a ladies prospecting class by Miner Ma!

-Bring your surplus mining gear for the miner’s swap meet near the campfire area.
+Bring your surplus mining and prospecting gear for the miner’s swap meet near the registration area.

-Saturday Adult detector hunt is still only $20 Details at check-in along with published schedule of events.
-Lots of 100+- year old coins like buffalo nickels and plenty of silver coins will be in this hunt along with real gold nuggets!
+The Adult detector hunt is still only $20!
+Details at check-in along with published schedule of events.
+Lots of 100+- year old coins like buffalo nickels and plenty of silver coins from dimes to silver dollars will be in this hunt along with real gold nuggets!

-We plan to have a group campfire every night in the main meeting area.
+We plan to have a group campfire every night in the main meeting area next to the clubhouse.
 We plan to have entertainment Thursday, Friday and Saturday night.
-PLP will be updating you on our activities such as Reclamation Dredging progress at the campfire gatherings.
+PLP will be updating you on our activities such as Reclamation Dredging and our legislation progress at the campfire gatherings.
 Please bring firewood to donate if you are able.
 Campfire mining talk with fiddle music, juggling and maybe a tall tale or two is always a great time!

-Back by popular demand is retired from Disney’s Frontier Town, famous Fiddlin’ Farley and Brad Allen the World Class Juggler performing at the campfire in the evenings.
+Back by popular demand, from Disney’s Frontier Town, is famous Fiddlin’ Farley!
+He has more talent packed in that fiddle than should be legal!
+Brad Allen the World Class Juggler performing at the campfire in the evenings.
 Remember the knives and fire juggling?
 The bowling pins that light up in wild patterns and colors?
-Well come back and see the latest and coolest juggling, Brad’s skill is jaw dropping!
+Well come back and see the latest juggling skills!
+Brad’s skill is amazing!

-Thanks again to the Leppers, the Betz’, Susie, Roger Sims, Kim Holmes, Jeff, Laura, Thomas, Sean, Cory, Walt, Myrl, Dorothy and many, many others who have consistently volunteered to help make this a successful event.
+Thanks again to the Leppers, the Betz’, Susie, The Good and Bad Rogers (we still need an ugly Roger), Kim Holmes, Jeff, Laura, Thomas, Sean, Cory, Walt, Myrl, Dorothy and many, many others who have consistently volunteered to help make this a successful event.
 We couldn’t do it without you!
 We really appreciate you!

-All attendees will get a new PLP membership, or for existing members we’ll extend your membership another year.
-Each paid attendee receives a dozen GRAND RAFFLE tickets towards our annual raffle, 6 tickets to the Saturday night raffle, common dig, all the classes and Sat. night BBQ/ potluck!
-We are gathering at a patented mining claim and sharing the gold (keep all you find!), food, fellowship, drywasher common dig, detector hunts, huge raffle (gold nuggets, mining equipment, silver and more!), plus we will be sharing more updates about the success PLP members have had with suction dredge reclamation.
+All attendees will get a new PLP membership, and existing members get their membership extended another year.
+Each paid attendee receives a dozen GRAND RAFFLE tickets towards our annual raffle, free common dig, all the classes and Sat. night BBQ/ potluck!

 Cost for all 4 days is only $75 per person, Families $75 plus $20 per person after the first one, kids under 12 are always FREE!
 Bring your kids and your kid’s friends, so they can learn to pan, drywash, PLUS the kids even have their own free metal detecting area!

-The PLP registration table will be near the entrance to the claim which is less than 2 miles from the highway on paved and decent unpaved road.
-Our volunteers will be wearing bright yellow PLP Volunteer shirts and vests.
+The PLP registration table will be near the entrance to the LDMA Duisenberg property.
+PLP volunteers will be wearing bright yellow PLP Volunteer shirts and vests.
 Flag one of us down if you have any questions.

 For Potluck, please bring your own camp chairs and a folding table if you want to eat on a table, we have a limited number of tables and will be using ours for serving the Saturday potluck/ BBQ dinner and for hosting the big raffle.
-Please bring your favorite main course or side dish or dessert to share with the group!
+Please bring your favorite main course, salad, side dish or dessert to share with the group!
 We typically need more side or main dishes and are heavy on desserts.
-PLP will be providing the main course of smoked BBQ and sourdough bread/butter/jam.
-It always works out.
+PLP will be providing the main course of smoked BBQ and sourdough bread/butter/jam and drinks.

-After dinner we’ll once again update you on what PLP has been working on regarding the PROVEN ways you can now exercise your legal right to mine and perform dredge reclamation, not just CA but Oregon and soon in Washington too.
-We will have the new PLP DREDGE Cards on hand that spell out exactly what to do to legally participate in suction dredge reclamation in CA and Oregon.
+After dinner we’ll once again update you on what PLP has been working on regarding the PROVEN ways you can now exercise your legal right to mine and perform dredge reclamation.
 We will also be handing out our new and very useful PLP Forest Service green cards specifically designed to keep the Forest Service working within their actual jurisdiction and not overstepping onto your legal mining rights.

 We want this to be fun and educational for experienced prospectors and newbies too.
-Once again, experts will be on hand to share tips and tricks to improve your prospecting and mining skills.
+We’ll have lots of classes.
+Great teachers will be on hand to share tips and tricks to improve your prospecting and mining skills.

 If you are new and need help learning how to set up and run your equipment, we’ve got you covered.
 Need gear?
 The mining community is always willing to share.
 We will have some loaner equipment available, and there will be experienced folks willing to help you, but the best option is to join the common dig (learn how a drywasher works and pan concentrates).
 Reach out to one of our volunteers on site.
 There will also be a panning station set up to use anytime.

-Another HUGE shout out and thank you to all those who volunteered last year!
-You guys made it a successful outing!
+Another HUGE shout out and thank you to all those who volunteered last year, some for many years!!
+You all made it a successful outing!
 We are ever so grateful!
-If you would like to volunteer to help us with chores, please email or call us, we could use your help- we appreciate you!
+If you would like to volunteer to help us with anything, please email or call us, we could use your help- we appreciate you!
 Many hands make for a fun outing for everyone.

 Your PLP Board of Directors are looking forward to seeing our old friends and making new friends at our big gathering.
 Remember, we are still committed to “Exercising our granted Rights while we Make Mining, Reclamation and Multiple Use on Public Land Great Again!”